 Inability to attract, train and retain highly qualified employees could adversely impact our business, financial condition and results of operations.

 Our success depends on the continued contributions of our employees, including members of our senior management and other key operations, IT, merchandising and administrative personnel.
 Failure to identify and implement a succession plan for senior management could negatively impact our business.
 We must attract, train and retain a large and growing number of qualified employees, while controlling related labor costs and maintaining our core values.
-Our ability to control labor and benefit costs is subject to numerous internal and external factors, including the continuing impacts of the pandemic, regulatory changes, prevailing wage rates, and healthcare and other insurance costs.
+Our ability to control labor and benefit costs is subject to numerous internal and external factors, including regulatory changes, prevailing wage rates, and healthcare and other insurance costs.
 We compete with other retail and non-retail businesses for these employees and invest significant resources in training and motivating them.
 There is no assurance that we will be able to attract or retain highly qualified employees in the future, which could have a material adverse effect on our business, financial condition and results of operations.

 We may incur property, casualty or other losses not covered by our insurance.

 Claims for employee health care benefits, workers’ compensation, general liability, property damage, directors’ and officers’ liability, vehicle liability, inventory loss, and other exposures are funded predominantly through self-insurance.
-Insurance coverage is maintained for certain risks to limit exposures arising from very large losses.
+Insurance coverage is maintained in certain instances to limit exposures arising from very large losses.
 The types and amounts of insurance may vary from time to time based on our decisions with respect to risk retention and regulatory requirements.
 Significant claims or events, regulatory changes, a substantial rise in costs of health care or costs to maintain our insurance or the failure to maintain adequate insurance coverage could have an adverse impact on our financial condition and results of operations.